Request Request Appointment Forms Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Woman in need of emergency dentistry holding cheek in pain

-It can be tough to think clearly when faced with a dental emergency, so here’s a simple way to handle one: always call our dental office.
+It can be tough to think clearly when faced with a dental emergency, so here’s our general recommendation for all of our patients: always call our dental office .
 Even if you’re unsure whether or not your situation is urgent, it’s better to be safe than sorry.
 On the phone, we’ll walk you through what to do and will let you know if you need to come see us right away.
 In the meantime, here are a few tips on how to handle some of the most common issues we encounter:

 Man discussing the cost of treating dental emergencies with dental team member